Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Features
 --------

-The Tuleap Agile Dashboard has many features including a cardwall, a burndown and a backlog planner.
+The Tuleap Agile Dashboard has many features including a taskboard, a burndown and a backlog planner.

-The cardwall allows for the visual monitoring of an artifact's progress, the individuals who are working on it or the remaining effort.
+The taskboard allows for the visual monitoring of a story or task's progress, the individuals who are working on it or the remaining effort.

 Interactive actions currently include on the fly assigning, edition of the remaining effort and